"Excuse me…"

 -Knock.

-I rapped lightly on the door with the snake emblem carved into it and waited.
+I tapped lightly on the door engraved with the snake emblem and waited.

 "Enter."

 To my left, rows of seats rose in a semi-circle.
-To my right, standing on the small platform in front of the board, was a stunning woman in her mid-twenties.
-Black hair coiled into a bun, sharp green eyes, long skirt and fitted shirt—the exact style she wore in the game, just different colors.
-Today, black skirt, pure white shirt.
+To my right stood a stunning woman in her mid-twenties, right in front of the board.
+Her black hair was tied into a neat bun, her green eyes sharp, and her long skirt with fitted blouse was exactly the style she wore in the game, only the colors were different.
+Today it was a black skirt and a pure white shirt.

-"Mr. Edward Falkrona," she said, arms crossing, expression not at all friendly.
+"Mr. Edward Falkrona," she said, crossing her arms.
+Her expression made it clear she wasn't pleased.
 "Late already on your first day?
-You're not the only one, but I had hoped you would be exemplary as a noble for your classmates."
+You're not the only one, but I had hoped you, as a noble, would at least set an example for your classmates."

-"Professor Kornus stopped me to ask about you, Professor," I lied.
-"It delayed me on my way."
+"Professor Kornus stopped me to ask about you, Professor," I lied without hesitation.
+"That delayed me."

-I dropped the name of the Pegasus Class homeroom teacher without blinking.
+Yes, I threw the Pegasus Class homeroom teacher under the carriage.

 Don't judge me.